US women’s indoor volleyball league to begin play next year

 Akinradewo is a new mom with a 5-month-old son, so the flexibility to be home more in the U.S. will mean a lot.
 She expects the new league will keep more players involved and grow the game domestically.

 Akinradewo and the No. 1 Americans earned bronze at the Rio Olympics four years ago.
+Initially, the league will feature only U.S. players but there is a possibility to expand down the road.

+“It’s kind of a no-brainer as to why people would want to sign on to this,” Akinradewo said.
+“It’s just a different look at the game of volleyball as we know it.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports